Double Tenth Agreement: Negotiations

+Chiang Kai-shek, the leader of the KMT party, had been sending invitations for the CCP to join Chiang in Chongqing to initiate conversations between the two major parties after the Japanese surrender on 14 August 1945.
+In August 1945, Mao and Zhou flew from Yan'an to the Chinese wartime capital of Chongqing to discuss the relationship between the CCP and the KMT in the aftermath of the Second Sino-Japanese War.
+Mao Zedong, after being pressured by the Soviets, finally accepted and arrived in Chongqing with the U.S. Ambassador Patrick J. Hurley and Zhang Zhizhong in late August.
+Accompanied by American ambassador Patrick J. Hurley, Mao joined Chiang for dinner on 27 August.

 The talks ran over a course of 41 days starting from 28 August 1945 and concluded with the signing of the Double Tenth Agreement on 10 October 1945.
 During the negotiations, CCP military operations were increased with Mao ordering the CCP troops in Shandong and Central China to attack 40-50 thousand KMT troops in each region.
+Throughout the negotiations, armed struggles between the two parties continued to escalate as the CCP were under attack both north and south of the Yangtze.
 This string of battles between the CCP and KMT, known as the Shangdang Campaign, began on 10 September and concluded on 12 October.
-This was done to put Mao and the CCP in a greater position of power during the talks and also to emphasise the goals that Mao had in mind for the negotiations.
-The battles resulted in a victory for Mao and the CCP which skewed the negotiations to Mao's favour.
+This was done to put Mao and the CCP in a greater position of power during the talks and also to emphasize the goals that Mao had in mind for the negotiations.
+The battles resulted in a victory for Mao and the CCP which skewed the negotiations to Mao's favor.

 The CCP did initially make some concessions to the KMT during the talks, however none of them came to fruition.
 Some examples of the concessions initially made was a reduction of the CCP military to 20 divisions and the withdrawal of troops from a few southern CCP-occupied provinces.
 The reduction of the CCP military to 20 divisions was not an issue for Mao however, as to maintain the current military, Mao planned to increase the size of each division, resulting in no actual reduction of the military.

 By the end of the negotiations, the two parties managed to reach agreements on certain issues.
-The CCP recognised the legitimacy of the KMT's governance over China, along with the democratisation of the political parties, the formation of a national assembly, and the nationalisation of troops.
+After seven weeks of negotiations, the two sides agreed on the common goal to eventually establish a political democracy in China, and to place all Chinese armed forces under the command of Chiang.
+The CCP recognized the legitimacy of the KMT's governance over China, along with the democratization of the political parties, the formation of a national assembly, and the nationalization of troops.

-Reasons for negotiating

-Kuomintang (KMT)

-Each party had different purposes for negotiating with the opposing side.
-The KMT, led by Chiang, wished for the unification of the military and government administration underneath the KMT with the CCP as an opposition party.
-Chiang also wanted the CCP to "refrain from independent actions" and to assume control over the CCP controlled regions in northern China.
-However, Chiang initially did not want to negotiate with the CCP and wished to defeat the CCP before they became a larger threat.
-It was only due to US pressure for peace talks between the two parties that the KMT decided to begin negotiation with the CCP.

-Chiang primarily wished for both political and military unity underneath the KMT, however this would never be accepted by the CCP so he changed his goals a little to unity initially underneath the KMT, with the transition of China into a democratic government allowing the CCP to gain power.